Piszmog/go-tw/README.md

-# Go Tool for Tailwindcss
+# Go Tool for Tailwind CSS

 > [!NOTE]
 > This project is not officially associated with or endorsed by Tailwind Labs Inc.